behu-kea/first-semester-java/topics/02 - basics/variables-operators-expressions.md

 ### Exercise 1

+With the person sitting next to you.
 Create a new Java class called `Person.java`.
 Use the code below as a start

 ```java
 public class Person {